a-sit-plus/testballoon-addons/README.md

 | Maven Coordinates | `at.asitplus.testballoon:datatest:$version` |
 |-------------------|---------------------------------------------|

+> [!NOTE]
+> Deep nesting will produce a large number of tests, making the heap explode.
+Either manually compact tests as in the
+> second example below (works for both `withData` and `withDataSuites`), or set the global
+> `DataTest.compactByDefault = true` to automatically compact all data-driven tests.

 TestBalloon makes it ridiculously easy to roll your own data-driven testing wrapper with just a couple of lines of code.
 So we did, by replicating Kotest's data-driven testing API: